-Prior to 2020, as the Company had the intent and ability to indefinitely reinvest the PRC subsidiaries' accumulated profits for expansion of its PRC business, no withholding tax was recorded for those accumulated profits.
 Starting from 2020, the Company decided to remit certain percentage of the annual profits of its PRC subsidiaries to their overseas parent company for dividend distribution purposes.
-The Group accrued RMB18 million and RMB58 million withholding tax liabilities based on a 10% tax rate for certain percentage of the PRC subsidiaries' profits to be distributed in 2020 and 2021, respectively.
-As of December 31, 2020 and 2021, there were approximately RMB2,669 million and RMB4,604 million accumulated undistributed profits of PRC subsidiaries that no deferred tax liabilities were provided, respectively.
+The Group accrued RMB58 million and RMB74 million withholding tax liabilities based on a 10% tax rate for certain percentage of the PRC subsidiaries' profits to be distributed in 2021 and 2022, respectively.
+As of December 31, 2021 and 2022, there were approximately RMB4,604 million and RMB6,466 million accumulated undistributed profits of PRC subsidiaries that no deferred tax liabilities were provided, respectively.
 The Group still intends to indefinitely reinvest these remaining undistributed earnings in its PRC subsidiaries.

-The Group has not accrued any tax for the outside basis difference represented by the accumulated undistributed profits of the consolidated VIEs, which amounted to RMB5,123 million at December 31, 2021 as, after review, it was determined that relevant tax laws and regulations provide for tax-free transfer of such amounts to the Group's PRC subsidiaries.
-Moreover, the Group has the intent and ability to indefinitely reinvest such accumulated profits for expansion of its PRC business, in line with its strategic goals.
+The Group has not accrued any tax for the outside basis difference represented by the accumulated undistributed profits of the consolidated VIEs, which amounted to RMB4,806 million at December 31, 2022 as, after review, it was determined that relevant tax laws and regulations provide for tax-free transfer of such amounts to the Group's PRC subsidiaries.